kristopolous/tw/back/README.md

 docker + express + angular

+socket.io may not be necessary or prudent.
+I've got nothing against it, just don't know.

 ## storage

 No matter what is used for searching, everything should be archived to do stats and analytics on for the paid vendor versions.